 You can create a batch for only those payments that need allocations.
-See "Managing Batch Entries that Fail Validation (Release 15.0.1 or later)".
+See "Managing Batch Entries that Fail Validation".

 Working with Multiple Currency Types in Billing Care

 When you allocate payments with Billing Care or Customer Center, you choose the currency to use for each batch of payments.
 You can allocate a payment to an account in any currency.
 The amount will be converted to the account's primary currency and then posted to the account.